dojo/docs/dojox/gauges/GlossyHorizontalGauge.rst

 Introduction
 ============

 This gauge widget is based on dojox.gauges.BarGauge.
 It provides a way to display data on a horizontal gauge with a glossy appearance, for displaying a finite data value at a point in time.

-The glossy horizontal gauge widget is entirely built upon the dojox.gfx package.
-The way to conceptually understand how the gauge widget works is that it is effectively a layering of a series of indicators to display the background shape, the major and minor ticks, the value indicator...
+It is created with predefined indicators and thus is ready to use.